penghu-cs/DCHN/README.md

 </table>

 ## Citation
-If you find MRL useful in your research, please consider citing:
+If you find DCHN useful in your research, please consider citing:
 ```
 @article{hu2021joint,
   author={Hu, Peng and Peng, Xi and Zhu, Hongyuan and Lin, Jie and Zhen, Liangli and Peng, Dezhong},